XYZenix/XYZenixThemes/README.md

 -----|--------------|-------
 DTM-08 | A skeuomorphic/glossy theme for Discord | Active
-DTM-16 | A theme that brings the old UI back | Active ActivityStyleEmbeds | Changes the look of embeds to look like that of the embeds from the (removed) Activity Tab | [Available here](https://github.com/XYZenix/ActivityStyleEmbeds)
+DTM-16 | A theme that brings the old UI back | Active DTM-17 | A modified version of DTM-16 that looks closer to 2017 and 2018 Discord | Active
+ActivityStyleEmbeds | Changes the look of embeds to look like that of the embeds from the (removed) Activity Tab | [Available here](https://github.com/XYZenix/ActivityStyleEmbeds)

 Abandoned: